-When badass, cross-border, jack-of-all-trades Jessica is asked to find Doraliz, the missing daughter of a wealthy Mexican businessman and suspected drug lord, she learns some people don’t want the young woman found.
-No stranger to bad family relationships, Jessica avoids those trying to stop her and finds Doraliz in Honduras.
-Doraliz has run away from her family and threatens to kill Jessica herself if her location is revealed.
-Jessica realizes to stay alive, and have a life worth living, she'll have to deal with her own family issues and find her parents, who she has spent fourteen years trying to forget, and stop running from the one man who loves her.
+When badass, cross-border, jack-of-all-trades Jessica is asked to find Doraliz, the missing daughter of a wealthy Mexican businessman, she learns some people don’t want the young woman found.
+No stranger to bad family relationships, Jessica escapes those trying to stop her but realizes to stay alive, and to have a life worth living, she must find the parents she's spent fourteen years trying to forget and stop running from the one man who loves her.

 THE MEANING OF MONEY

-On the day city employee LN Jones brings her biggest deal yet to the city council, five hundred new jobs from a world-renown company, local opponents argue her efforts have backfired.
-She responds by creating an economic development system that benefits people as well as companies.
-Her boss hates the change, and with her job at stake, she finagles her way into a major economic conference to present her ideas.
-There, she meets business icon Andrew Wong, the only person outside her tight group of friends who supports her ideas.
-He offers LN a chance to speak at the world’s biggest economics forum and a few days to prepare on his private island, but when she must choose between her morals and Andrew’s payback terms, she learns money can ruin dreams as well as buy them.
-To reclaim her reputation and avoid an economic meltdown, she’ll have to learn the value of friendship and her own worth.
+City employee LN Jones thinks she can change the world with a bold economic plan that benefits people as well as companies.
+When her boss disagrees, she finagles her way into a major economic conference where she meets business icon Andrew Wong, the only person outside a tight group of friends who supports her ideas.
+He offers LN the chance to speak at the world’s biggest economics forum and a few days to prepare on his private island, but when she must choose between her morals and Andrew’s payback terms, she learns money can ruin dreams as well as buy them.
+She'll have to discover her own worth and rely on her friends to reclaim her reputation and save the world from an economic meltdown.

 THE PODCAST CHRONICLES